KalebGrace/krg-for-unity/README.md

 # KRG #

-KRG: King's Royal Gold
-( or Knowledgeably Reaching God )
-*A Unity Framework Library*
-v1.00 - code@kalebgrace.com

-Tested with Unity 2017.2.0p2 (64-bit)
+__Knowledgeably Reaching God__

+a Unity 2019 framework library

-Previously known as "UnityCoreKRG", KRG serves as a launchpad for initializing any Unity project and providing core functionality for a variety of purposes.
+KRG serves as a launchpad for initializing any Unity project and providing core functionality for a variety of purposes.
 KRG also provides support for many third-party libraries, such as TextMesh Pro.

 ## One-Time Setup ##